Arctic Oscillation and Polar Vortex Blog

 Next Week

-With geopotential height anomalies becoming mostly mixed across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely remain close to neutral to possibly slightly positive this period (Figure 1).
-With predicted weak but positive pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be neutral to negative this period.
+With geopotential height anomalies turning mostly mixed to negative across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely remain near neutral to slightly positive this period (Figure 1).
+With weak and negative pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be also be near neutral to slightly positive this period.

-Ridging/positive geopotential height anomalies centered south of Iceland and across the Iberian Peninsula will force troughing/negative geopotential height anomalies to the east across Europe (Figure 5).
-The pattern will support widespread normal to below normal temperatures across much of Europe including the UK with normal to above normal temperatures across far Eastern Europe and the Iberian Peninsula this period (Figure 6).
-Persistent ridging/positive geopotential height anomalies will dominate Asia centered near the Urals supporting troughing/negative geopotential height anomalies across Eastern Asia this period (Figure 5).
-This pattern favors widespread normal to above normal temperatures across much of Asia including Pakistan and Afghanistan with normal to below normal temperatures across limited to Eastern Siberia and parts of East Asia this period (Figure 6).
+Troughing/negative geopotential height anomalies across Greenland will continue to support widespread ridging/positive geopotential height anomalies across Europe with the exception of troughing centered on the Iberian Peninsula (Figure 5).
+The pattern will support normal to above normal temperatures widespread across much of Europe including the UK with the exception of normal to below normal temperatures across the Iberian Peninsula this period (Figure 6).
+Once again ridging/positive geopotential height anomalies are predicted across Western Asia and near the Dateline will support troughing/negative geopotential height anomalies across Northern and Central Asia this period (Figure 5).
+This pattern favors widespread normal to above normal temperatures across Western and Southeastern Asia focused in the Tibetan Plateau but also including Israel and the Middle East, most of China and Japan with normal to below normal temperatures stretching from the Urals to Eastern Siberia and Central Asia this period (Figure 6).

 Mid Term